 Alternatively, you might also be a small player that has carved out a profitable niche.

 Yet, nothing stays the same for long in the business world.
 New competitors come into the industry.
 Old competitors get more aggressive.
-People in your own business may retire or move on to other careers or even to other competitors.
+People in your own company may retire or move on to other careers or even to other competitors.
 Cultural changes, such as pandemics, artificial intelligence, or other major technological progress, can alter the very foundation of entire industries.

 Success today should be enjoyed.
 But the hard reality is that it can go away.